stuartshay/MicroService/README.md

 ## Key Features

 - **Data Standardization**: The API ensures consistent data structure and terminology, making it easier to work with and analyze the NYC Open Data.
 - **GeoSpatial Support**: The API provides support for both NAD83 and WGS spatial reference systems, ensuring accurate and consistent geospatial data representation.
+Data is returned in GeoJSON format, making it easy to integrate with other applications.

 - **Centralized Repository**: A single, well-organized location for all ESRI Shape Files related to NYC Open Data.
 - **Simplified ETL Workflow**: By storing data on a traditional file share, the API minimizes manual interventions and streamlines the ETL process, while making the data accessible to other applications in the stack.
 - **Data Enrichment**: The API offers additional data enrichment capabilities, enhancing the quality and usefulness of the available datasets.